 The NEB approves tolls and services that provide TransCanada the opportunity to recover costs of transporting natural gas, including the return of capital (depreciation) and return on the average investment base for each of the Systems.
 Generally, Canadian natural gas pipelines request the NEB to approve the pipeline's cost of service and tolls once a year, and recover or refund the variance between actual and expected revenues and costs in future years.

-The Canadian Mainline, however, operates under a fixed toll arrangement for its longer term firm transportation service and has the flexibility to price its shorter term and discretionary services in order to maximize its revenue.
-A Supplemental Agreement for the 2018-2020 period for the Canadian Mainline was filed for approval with the NEB in December 2017.
-Further information relating to the Canadian Mainline LDC Settlement and Supplemental Agreement can be found in the General developments of the business - Natural Gas Pipelines - Developments in the Canadian Natural Gas Pipelines Segment - Canadian Mainline Settlement section above.
-In addition, the NGTL System concluded its two-year settlement arrangement in 2017 and is currently working with interested parties for a new arrangement for 2018 and longer.
+The NGTL System is operating under a two-year settlement arrangement for 2018-2019 with an incentive agreement with shippers providing a 50/50 sharing mechanism for any variance between fixed and actual OM&A costs.
+Further information relating to the 2018-2019 Settlement can be found in the Natural Gas Pipelines - Developments in the Canadian Natural Gas Pipelines Segment section above and in the Canadian Natural Gas Pipelines - Significant Events, NGTL System section of the MD&A, which section of the MD&A is incorporated by reference herein.